pivotal-cf/docs-pks/_preparing-for-bbr.hbs.md

 1. {{> login-api }}

 1. Identify the cluster ID:

     ```
     tkgi cluster CLUSTER-NAME
     ```
     Where `CLUSTER-NAME` is the name of your cluster.

 1. From the output of this command, record the **UUID** value.

-1. Open the Ops Manager Installation Dashboard.
+1. Open the {{ vars.platform_name }} Installation Dashboard.
 1. Click the **BOSH Director** tile.

 1. Select the **Credentials** tab.